©MORPHtopia 2026

 Book︎︎︎

-It challenges conventional views of architectural design and space inhabitation by exploring these experiences within the framework of the architectural project as an autonomous entity.
-Weaving insights from philosophy and architecture, this book delves into the conditions, roles, and implications of architectural encounters, contending that our definitions and interactions with it- while actively contributing-cannot solely determine its nature.
-This book conceptualizes the architectural project as a unity-multiplicity tension, introducing the concept of xenoaesthetics as a cognitive mode attuned to this structure.
+Drawing together insights from philosophy and architecture, this book delves into the conditions, roles, and implications of architectural encounters, conceptualising the architectural project as a site of unity-multiplicity tension, and introducing the concept of xenoaesthetics as a cognitive mode attuned to this structure.
 This approach invites readers to reimagine architectural experience as a dual action that reveals the project to us and realizes itself through us.
-This context not only implies disciplinary consequences for design questions but also holds socio-political significance for our everyday architectural interactions, contributing to the quest for practices and discourses on equality.
-Methodologically, the argument draws from Object-Oriented Ontology and the architect Enric Miralles, offering an additional retrospective crossover that enriches both references.
+As well as implying disciplinary consequences for design questions, Vaillo's work holds socio-political significance for our everyday architectural interactions, contributing to the quest for practices and discourses on equality.
+Methodologically, his argument draws from Object-Oriented Ontology and the architect Enric Miralles, offering an additional retrospective crossover that enriches both references.

-Xenoaesthetics serves as a resource for students, architects, scholars, and enthusiasts interested in exploring new insights on architecture beyond assumptions and prescribed value systems.
-It encourages a deeper understanding of the intricate relationship between humans and the architectural project.
+A resource for students, architects, scholars, and enthusiasts interested in exploring architecture beyond assumptions and prescribed value systems, Xenoaesthetics encourages a deeper understanding of the intricate relationship between humans and the architectural project.

 ︎︎︎back to WRITING